PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 The stock numbers in the first year of the projection is read from the Bootstrap File on each bootstrap iteration will be **multiplied by** the retrospective adjustment factors.

 ## View AGEPRO Output files
-The user has as option to use a program to view AGEPRO Output Data (`*.out`), once the AGEPRO calculation engine is finished.
+An option to choose which program to view AGEPRO Output Data (`*.out`), once the AGEPRO calculation engine is finished, is availiable.

 If **System Default** is selected, it will launch a program that AGEPRO Output data files was assoicated to on that system.
 If that hasn't been estabished, then a dialog window will pop up similar to the following.